AdityaU101/Programs/README.md

 [![Status](https://img.shields.io/badge/Status-Active-brightgreen?style=flat-square)]()
 [![License](https://img.shields.io/badge/License-Personal%20Use-lightgrey?style=flat-square)]()

-> ⚠️ **Heads up:** These are *my own* solutions — there may be alternate and more efficient approaches for many problems.
-Please don't copy; use these as a reference to understand the logic and write your own.
+> ⚠️ **Heads up:** These are *my own* solutions.
+There may be alternate and more efficient approaches for many problems.
+Please don't copy.
+Use these as a reference to understand the logic and write your own.
 That's the whole point of LeetCode.

 </div>